treyx/hyper_hub/README.md

 ## HyperHub

 HyperHub is a data visualization tool for GitHub repositories.
+It uses Rails and AngularJS to chart information about specific repositories.

 [HyperHub on Heroku](https://hyperhub.herokuapp.com/)